gu-on/GUtilities/README.md

 # GUtilities
 Reaper DAW Plugin/Extension that provides tools created for editors and sound designers.
 At present, it only supports Windows x64.

+The Reaper Forum post can be found here <https://forum.cockos.com/showthread.php?t=273060>

 Current Tools:
 - Item Length Adjuster (relative to snap offset)
 - Item Fader